B-Proctor/B-Proctor/README.md

 Passionate about Game Development and Software Engineering Proficient in C++, C#, JavaScript, and skilled in multiple other programming languages

-Currently engaged in software engineering projects, with a focus on game development
+Currently engaged in software engineering projects, with a focus on game development To see a list of software engineering projects please see [This Page for the Descriptions](https://github.com/B-Proctor/portfolio/seprojects)

 ## Current Projects
 - **Software Engineering Projects**: Actively involved in a variety of software engineering endeavors, constantly seeking to innovate and improve.